TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 ProcessPoolExecutor
 -------------------

-The :class:`ProcessPoolExecutor` class is an :class:`Executor` subclass that uses a pool of processes to execute calls asynchronously.
+The :class:`ProcessPoolExecutor` kundi is an :class:`Executor` subkundi that uses a pool of processes to execute calls asynchronously.
 :class:`ProcessPoolExecutor` uses the :mod:`multiprocessing` module, which
 allows it to side-step the :term:`Global Interpreter Lock` but also means that